Free Psychology Courses Online - Non-Credited

 Massachusetts Institute of Technology (MIT)

-MIT offers learning materials that provide an overview of the field and explore some of its subdivisions.
+MIT offers psychology classes online for free that provide an overview of the field and explore some of its subdivisions.

 - Evolutionary Psychology is a graduate-level course that traces the development of mental activities like reasoning and using language as well as the expression of emotions.
 Lecture notes from the course aren't included; course materials consist of reading and assignment lists.